Energy and climate change

 We also recognise the key role we can play in facing natural disasters related with climate change.
 Connectivity can be a lifesaver, either by means of an early alert or by contacting emergency services.

-Our Renewable Energy Plan includes four action areas, depending on the markets in which we operate and the regulations in force in each one: acquisition of renewable energy with a guarantee of origin, long-term power purchase agreements (PPA), shorter duration, bilateral agreements and self-generation.
+Our Renewable Energy Plan includes three action areas, depending on the markets in which we operate and the regulations in force in each one: acquisition of renewable energy with a guarantee of origin, long-term power purchase agreements (PPA), shorter duration and self-generation.

 PPAs are the preferred course of action in Latin America, with Telefónica Mexico's agreement to consume energy from the country's largest solar park, KAIXO Solar, located in the state of Chihuahua, for 20 years.
 This will represent 40% of its annual electricity consumption.

-In 2018 the subscription of new PPAs in other markets where the regulations allow this, such as Chile, Argentina and Colombia is planned.
+In 2019 the subscription of new PPAs in other markets where the regulations allow this, such as Argentina and Spain is planned.

 We are 100% renewable in Germany, Brazil, Spain and United Kingdom